rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

         ./rancher-save-images.sh --image-list ./rancher-images.txt
         ```

     **Step Result:** Docker begins pulling the images used for an air gap install.
 Be patient.
 This process takes a few minutes.
 When the process completes, your current directory will output a tarball named `rancher-images.tar.gz`.

-1. From the directory that contains the RKE binary, use RKE to `rancher-images.txt` as well.
+1. From the directory that contains the RKE binary, add RKE's images to `rancher-images.txt`.

     ```
     rke config --system-images >> ./rancher-images.txt
     ```
 1. **Self-Signed Certificate Users Only:** If you elect to use the Rancher default self-signed TLS certificates, you must add the [`cert-manager`](https://github.com/helm/charts/tree/master/stable/cert-manager) image to `rancher-images.txt` as well.
-You may skip this image if you are using you using your own certificates.
+You may skip to [B. Publish Images](#b-publish-images  ) if you are using you using your own certificates.

     1. Fetch the latest `cert-manager` Helm chart and parse the template for image details.